There are several reasons why people go to a rehab center. Someone who has been self-medicating with substances may want to seek treatment.

 The rehab program can help the patient learn self-care and employment skills.
 The program will teach patients how to care for themselves without drugs or alcohol.

 It can be extremely beneficial to the patient’s recovery and overall well-being.
-In addition, the individual will be surrounded by people who will help them overcome their addictions.
+Additionally, the person will be in the company of people who will support them in overcoming their addictions.

 It’s important to find a treatment program that’s right for you.